 Sedartis thinks we are far from doomed as a species.
 That, he makes me understand, is the good news.
 The bad news, as far as he is concerned, is that we are hopelessly inefficient.
 We evolve, but reluctantly so, and so slowly.
-He makes me feel this is my responsibility, and in a way it is: we have some ten, twenty, thirty thousand years of civilisation behind us, and we still allow ourselves to be stuck in our ‘from zero’ troubles.
+He makes me feel this is my personal responsibility, and in a way it is: we have some ten, twenty, thirty thousand years of civilisation behind us, and we still allow ourselves to be stuck in our ‘from zero’ troubles.

 The wars, the bloodshed, the struggle for survival, the hunger, the despair, the fighting each other over trivial issues and slices of land, the ideological battles, the religious zeal, the blind and wilful stupidity.
 The blind and wilful stupidity.
 That, above all, is a crime.
 Sedartis doesn’t mince words when he thinks his essential thoughts:

-‘But’, Sedartis continues, with a concern that troubles me just as much his observation: ‘your problem is not that you don’t have wisdom: you have it in spades.’
+‘But’, Sedartis continues, with a concern that troubles me just as much as his observation: ‘your problem is not that you don’t have wisdom: you have it in spades.’
 I like the way he uses the word ‘spades’ in the context of ‘wisdom’.
 It seems incongruent and endearing both at the same time.
-‘Your problem is that it reaches nowhere near far enough fast enough, and you allow the majority of you to treat it with disdain.
+‘Your problem is that it reaches nowhere near far enough fast enough, and you allow the majority of your species to treat it with disdain.
 You grow entire generations in whom nine out of ten don’t ever entertain any notion of wisdom; don’t even know what it means, let alone recognise it as something that’s worth aspiring to.’

 I realise this is true.
 And sad.
-Who even uses the word ‘wisdom’, and doesn’t inwardly smirk?
+Who even uses the word ‘wisdom’ and doesn’t inwardly smirk?
 Have we lost, entirely, the way of the wise?…

 ‘Your problem is that you have to keep starting from scratch.
-Every human born has the potential to be wise and enlightened, gentle and kind, generous, strong, humane and embracing of human nature, but evolved from the baseline of simple survival.
+Every human born has the potential to be wise and enlightened, gentle and kind; generous, strong, humane and embracing of human nature, but evolved from the baseline of simple survival.
 And yet only a fraction reach their potential.’

 I wonder.
 And often.
 And I know Sedartis thinks me these thoughts in response to my puzzlement at where we are.

 ‘Your problem is you keep having to start from scratch.’
 I appreciate the nuance.
 ‘Every single individual specimen of your species is born with an empty brain.
-It’s a beautiful thing, this potential, this clean slate, this innocence innate, and you think of it as inherently human, because it is.’
+It’s a beautiful thing, this potential, this clean slate, this innocence innate; and you think of it as inherently human, because it is.’